a18499/Algorithm4k/README.md

 # Algorithm4k
-This is a algorithm for kotlin
+This is a algorithm library for kotlin